EFPrefix/EFQRCode/README.md

     </a>
 </p>

 EFQRCode is a lightweight, pure-Swift library for generating stylized QRCode images with watermark or icon, and for recognizing QRCode from images, inspired by [qrcode](https://github.com/sylnsfar/qrcode) ans [react-qrbtf](https://github.com/CPunisher/react-qrbtf).
-Based on `CoreGraphics`, `CoreImage`, and `ImageIO`, EFQRCode provides you a better way to handle QRCode in your app, no matter if it is on iOS, macOS, watchOS, and/or tvOS.
+Based on `CoreGraphics`, `CoreImage`, and `ImageIO`, EFQRCode provides you a better way to handle QRCode in your app, no matter if it is on iOS, macOS, watchOS, tvOS, and/or visionOS.
 You can integrate EFQRCode through CocoaPods, Carthage, and/or Swift Package Manager.

 > [中文介绍](https://github.com/EFPrefix/EFQRCode/blob/main/README_CN.md)